CVE-2026-24188

 NVIDIA · TensorRT

-NVIDIA TensorRT contains an out-of-bounds write vulnerability that could potentially allow an attacker to execute arbitrary code or cause a system crash.
+NVIDIA TensorRT is susceptible to an out-of-bounds write vulnerability, which could allow an attacker to corrupt memory or execute arbitrary code.

 Executive summary

-An out-of-bounds write vulnerability in NVIDIA TensorRT introduces a critical risk of memory corruption and potential arbitrary code execution.
+An out-of-bounds write vulnerability in NVIDIA TensorRT could allow an attacker to cause memory corruption and potentially lead to service disruption or code execution.

 Vulnerability